ajam/datajam/payday-nation/README.md

 # About

 Data from the [Payday Nation](http://projects.aljazeera.com/2014/payday-nation/index.html) project, published June 17, 2014.
 The data was, in part, obtained via a Freedom of Information request to the Federal Trade Commission by Julia Harte, Joanna Zuckerman Bernstein & Nick Nehamas and was combined with subsequent reporting to link payday lending companies to their associated tribe.
 Geocoding was performed using [Texas A&M GeoServices](http://geoservices.tamu.edu/).
+OCR was performed by [ABBYY FineReader Express](http://abbyy.com).

 The stories and graphics for [Payday Nation](http://projects.aljazeera.com/2014/payday-nation/index.html) were reported and produced in collaboration with the Stabile Center for Investigative Journalism at Columbia University in New York.